 This is a simplified model that uses a blended price of renewable energy that combines wind, solar, geothermal, some nuclear displacing a bend of fossil sources include coal, natural gas and oil.
-A more detailed model that breaks out all those effects is underway, but overall results will be similar to what is shown here.
+A more detailed model that breaks out all those effects is available, but overall results are similar to what is shown here.